na-na-hi/renget/archive/guier.md

 2. The game does not currently have graphical texture presets; it all looks the same on Low > Very High.

-3. If you are using an Intel CPU 12th or 13th gen, there is reported stuttering issues while having E-Cores enabled, so it might be worth disabling them.
+3. If you are using an Intel CPU 12th or 13th gen, there is reported stuttering issues while having E-Cores enabled, so I recommend disabling them.

 4. If you have a Nvidia GPU, this method may work for some to get a decent fps boost (no guarantees):